What is it?

 - Do you worry about the physical symptoms (an increased heartbeat, feeling breathless, shaky, light-headed) that the attacks of anxiety cause?

-Panic Disorder Fact SheetThis fact sheet gives a detailed overview, as well as a look at some of the evidence based approaches to treating panic disorder.
+Panic Attacks and Panic Disorder Fact SheetThis fact sheet gives a detailed overview, as well as a look at some of the evidence based approaches to treating panic disorder.

 Overcoming Panic and Agoraphobia is a complete course to help the reader beat panic attacks and the stresses they cause.
 You can buy your copy from Anxiety UK’s online shop here.